Minnesota State Fair for History Buffs

 2. History & Heritage Center

 Located in the West End Market, the History & Heritage Center showcases over 150 years of Minnesota State Fair history with artifacts, photos, newspaper clippings, and first-person stories.
 The exhibits track how the fair has changed over the years, as well as highlighting significant moments and people in fair history.
-If you've ever wondered about the namesake of the fairgrounds' Dan Patch Avenue, this is the place to find out more.
+If you've ever wondered about the namesake of the fairgrounds' Dan Patch Avenue, this is the place to learn more.

 I like that the History & Heritage Center's exhibits are bite-sized and approachable—you can just stop in and read a few signs, or you can spend longer if you want to do a deep dive into fair history.